BUUPE/Governing-Documents/Bylaws.md

 1. Chapter meetings will be held as scheduled during the Spring and Fall semesters.
 2. Special meetings may be called by the President, the Executive Council, or by petition of one-half of the active membership of the chapter.
-3. The order of conduct of a Chapter meeting shall be as follows:
+3. The order of conduct of a chapter meeting shall be as follows:
 A. Call to order
-B. Attendance in
+B. Attendance
 C. Committee updates
 D. Unfinished business
 E. New business